open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 </Story>
 ```

-it will server something like this to your browser
+it will server this to your browser

 ```js
 // ...